 Bar Exam Format

-The California Bar Examination currently consists of 200 Multistate Bar Examination questions, six essay questions, and two 3-hour California Performance Tests.
-This has been the testing format in the past and is still the testing format for the February, 2017 bar exam.
-This format will change for the July, 2017 bar exam and for all California bar exams thereafter.
+The California Bar Examination currently consists of 200 Multistate Bar Examination questions, five essay questions, and one 90-minute California Performance Test.
+Although the testing pattern differed in the past, the current testing format was implemented for the July, 2017 bar exam and for all California bar exams thereafter.

-As of July, 2017, the California Bar Exam will go from the current 3-day exam format to a two-day exam format.
-The first day of the July, 2017 bar exam will consist of five essay exams and one 90-minute Performance exam.
-Total testing time for day one will be 6 1/2 hours.
-The second day will be entirely devoted to testing 200 multiple-choice questions.
-Total testing time for day two will be 6 hours.
+As of July, 2017, the California Bar Exam went from a 3-day exam format to a two-day exam format.
+The first day of each bar exam now consists of five essay exams and one 90-minute Performance exam.
+Total testing time for day one is 6 1/2 hours.
+The second day is entirely devoted to testing 200 multiple-choice questions.
+Total testing time for day two is 6 hours.

 California Performance Test (PT)

-As of July, 2017, the California Performance Test (PT) will be a 90-minute skills-based exam designed to test an applicant's fundamental lawyering skills by applying law in a closed-universe library to a file of specific facts, beginning with a memorandum or letter to the applicant that directs the applicant on the task to be completed.
-This new 90-minute format now brings California in conformity with the National Conference of Bar Examiners that uses the 90-minute Performance Test in the rest of the United States.
+The California Performance Test (PT) is now a 90-minute skills-based exam designed to test an applicant's fundamental lawyering skills by applying law in a closed-universe library to a file of specific facts, beginning with a memorandum or letter to the applicant that directs the applicant on the task to be completed.
+This 90-minute format brings California in conformity with the National Conference of Bar Examiners that uses the 90-minute Performance Test in the rest of the United States.

 California Essay Exam (CEE)

-As of July, 2017, California will test five one-hour essays in the following subjects: Business Associations (Corporations and Agency and Partnerships), Civil Procedure (Federal Rules and/or California), CA Community Property, Constitutional Law, Contracts, Criminal Law and Criminal Procedure, Evidence (Federal Rules and/or California), ABA and CA Professional Responsibility, Real Property, Remedies, Torts, Trusts, and CA Wills and Succession.
+The California Essay Exam (CEE) now tests five one-hour essays in the following subjects: Business Associations (Corporations and Agency and Partnerships), Civil Procedure (Federal Rules and/or California), CA Community Property, Constitutional Law, Contracts, Criminal Law and Criminal Procedure, Evidence (Federal Rules and/or California), ABA and CA Professional Responsibility, Real Property, Remedies, Torts, Trusts, and CA Wills and Succession.

 Multistate Bar Exam (MBE)